William Manchester, The Glory and the Dream |

 What we need is to stop insisting that we know what needs to be done to fix the economy.
 We need to rethink this.
 Since the 1980s, the 1970s, maybe even the 1960s, we have been unable to fix the economy.
 If we don't stop and realize that our plan to fix the economy is part of the problem, pretty soon it will be too late.

-The failure for the last 50+ years to fix the problem is not evidence that our politicians are the problem.
+Our failure over the last 50+ years to fix the economy is not evidence that our politicians are the problem.
 It is evidence that our plan to fix the economy is the problem.

 1 comment: